sveeke/TelegramBots/README.md

 * Login function that notifies when someone logs in to the server.
 * Adding more functionality to the Outage function so that is also checks TLS certificates, mailservers and other stuff
-* Full Fedora, CentOS 7 and Ubuntu support.
+* Full Fedora, CentOS 7, CentOS 8 and Ubuntu support.